symfony/symfony-docs/_build/maintainer_guide.rst

 * Don't assume that contributors know what you think is obvious (e.g. lots of them don't know what to "squash commits" means).
-* Don't use acronyms like IMO, IIRC, etc. or complex English words (most contributors are not native in English and it's intimidating for them).
+* Don't use acronyms like IMO, IIRC, etc. or complex English words (most contributors are not native in English and it is intimidating for them).
 * Never engage in a heated discussion.
 Lock it right away using GitHub.
 * Never discuss non-tech issues.
 Some PRs are related to our Diversity initiative and some people always try to drag you into politics.
 Never engage in that and